Network security

 VPNs route traffic through shared entry points, creating potential security vulnerabilities if the VPN or user devices are compromised.
 However, NordLayer can easily solve this issue by assigning a dedicated (fixed) IP address to your business, removing this single point of failure.

-Microsoft created the Remote Desktop Protocol in 1998 to link remote devices and central networks.
+Microsoft created the RDP in 1998 to link remote devices and central networks.

 Workers can carry out tasks as if they were using applications on-site.
 They can make code changes, maintain databases, communicate with co-workers, and edit texts.
 But nothing remains on their own device.

 This remote access method operates across the public internet.
 Every session is initiated centrally.
-Users must set up connections between remote devices and network resources before applying RDP.
+Users must set up connections between remote devices and network resources before RDP is applied.

 This setup can compromise network security.
 RDP includes its own encryption and authentication systems.
 However, these security controls are not watertight in legacy RDP clients.